 As the the morning sun shone over Nairobi National Park, we stuffed our faces with breakfast, stuffed the trucks with bags, stuffed our faces with second breakfast and began our journey into the wild – a road trip split up over two days.
-Because one does not simply walk to the Masai Mara.
+Because one does not simply walk to the Maasai Mara.

 I watched Nairobi’s concrete jungle get smaller and smaller in the review mirror until the skyscrapers looked like towers for ants.
 Ahead of us, The Great Rift Valley waited patiently for our arrival.
 What’s a few hours, when you’ve been around some 25 million years.

 This 6,400 km long crack in the Earth’s surface has stacked up quite the resume over those millions of years.
-It reaches from Northern Syria to Mozambique in East Africa, almost broke the continent in two, has some of the world’s deepest fresh and salt water lakes, Africa’s tallest mountains call it home, Astronauts say it’s the most significantly visible detail on Earth from space, it’s lined with active and semi active volcanoes, abundant wildlife, horizonless savannahs, vast grasslands, okay, okay we get it.
-The Great Rift Valley is pretty damn great and it won’t ever let you forget that.
+It reaches from Northern Syria to Mozambique in East Africa, almost broke the continent in two, and has some of the World’s deepest fresh and salt water lakes.
+Africa’s tallest mountains call it home, Astronauts say it’s the most significantly visible detail on Earth from space, it’s lined with active and semi active volcanoes, abundant wildlife, horizonless savannahs, vast grasslands, okay, okay we get it.
+The Great Rift Valley is pretty great and it won’t ever let you forget that.
 I mean, it’s not called The Rift Valley, urgh the audacity!
 It will only answer to The Great Rift Valley.
 Or “The Cradle of Mankind” because this very place is where human beings first walked upright upon the Earth.
 Jeeze, Great Rift, overachiever much?

 Wow, that song is awful.

-And is Lil John wearing a cardigan?
+And is Lil’ John wearing a cardigan?

 According to me, esteemed physics expert person, I concluded that light travelled at a different frequency here, resulting in the most beautiful colours I have ever seen.
 The hills and valleys were painted with soft green grass as far as my over-stimulated retinas could see.
 Above us, the green roofs of trees were the only thing in the way of a bright blue, cloudless sky.
 And inside the sky was a giant, flaming yellow ball of fire that turned my skin red.

 When one thinks of the quintessential image of Africa, a lake does not come to mind.
-Yet there it was, in the middle of the park, in all its beautiful blue glory.
+Yet there it was, in the middle of the park, in all its brilliant blue glory.
 But Lake Nakuru wasn’t always blue.
 For quite sometime, it was pink.
 Every year, thousands of flamingos would flock to the lake, turning the water into a sea of bright pink.
 Now, ever since the rise in water levels, the flamingos have disappeared from the park.
 They straight up ghosted Lake Nakuru.
 After all those years together, nothing, not even a goodbye text.
 Don’t be fooled by their fluorescent feathers, the flamingos are as cold as the water they left behind.

 There was no pink to be seen that day, what we found instead was more black and white.
 Rhinos to be exact.
 I couldn’t believe our luck.
 Despite countless initiatives to protect all rhinos…not just the white ones, they are among the most endangered animals on the planet.
 Poaching is still a huge problem in Africa, one that can’t simply be solved by making it illegal.
 Hundreds of black and white rhinos are killed every year, hunted for their horns which, in some countries, are worth more in weight on the black market than diamonds or cocaine.
 Move over Narcos, helloooo Netflix, I’d like to pitch a show.

 I’m talking WILD here – not locked in a cage, cuddled for Instagram likes, bought for spectacle or hunted for sport.
 Wild.
 Free from ownership.
-This was not my first time seeing these animals, but it was my first time seeing them in the wild, because, believe it or not, African Lion Safari is in Hamilton, Ontario and the only animals native to Hamilton are suicidal squirrels, racoons and every guy inside Dirty Dogs after last call.
+This was not my first time seeing zebras or baboons, but it was my first time seeing them in the wild, because, believe it or not, African Lion Safari is in Hamilton, Ontario and the only animals native to Hamilton are racoons and every guy inside Dirty Dogs after last call.